TaygaHoshi/tt-project/Lists/List of Spells - Social.md

 **Range:** 3 meters
 **Duration:** (1 + EXP/4) rounds
 **Effect**
 	Choose an ally.
-Whenever that ally casts a novice damaging spell, they can cast it again as a rapid action.
+Next time that ally casts a novice damaging spell, they can cast it again as a rapid action.
 This ally must be able to cast this spell normally.
-	If this ally makes use of this ability, Rhythmic Casting ends.

 ## Blazing Harmony
 **Complexity:** Simple